lexiewebel/51-assign05-lexiewebel/README.md

 #### Part 2

-Fill in the name of your personal project here:
+Fill in the name of your personal project here: bcancer (https://github.com/vanderbilt-ml/51-webel-mlproj-bcancer)

 Complete the following issues created in your personal project repository:

-[20 points] Explore 3 different models in your ML pipeline for your personal project
+[20 points] Explore 3 different models in your ML pipeline for your personal project: I chose the following 3 models: Logistic Regression, XGBoost Classification, and Random Forest Classification.

 [10 points] Compare your models based on business value metrics or closest proxy